 - Meet New Friends

 - All Training is Provided

-There are four basic requirements for UDECU members.
-First, UDECU requires a minimum of eighteen hours (18) per month of duty.
+There are five basic requirements for UDECU members.
+First, applicants must be full-time matriculated University of Delaware students.
+Second, UDECU requires a minimum of eighteen hours (18) per month of duty.
 Members who only complete the minimum required monthly hours do not see many advancement opportunities within the organization.
-Second, members must attend membership meetings held on the first Sunday of each month.
-Third, all members are required to attend one monthly training session.
-The final requirement is within six months of become a full member, each member must be a certified Delaware Emergency Medical Technician.
+Third, members must attend membership meetings held on the first Sunday of each month.
+Fourth, all members are required to attend one monthly training session.
+The final requirement is within one year of becoming a full member, each member must be a certified Delaware Emergency Medical Technician.

 Upon acceptance, you will become fully involved with the organization.
 During your probationary period of one semester you will become familiar with how the ambulance and equipment operates, become certified in CPR, and assist with patient care by riding along on actual ambulance calls.
 For the period that you are a probationary member, you will be assigned a current member as your field trainer.
 Your field trainer will assist you in familiarizing you with the ambulance, equipment and procedures used by UDECU.

 At the conclusion of the probationary semester, probationary members will be evaluated by the Supervisors and they will determine if the probationary member has met the requirements to become a full member.
 Cuts to the probationary class can occur at any time.

 Each semester, the University of Delaware Emergency Care Unit (UDECU) opens its application process in hopes of recruiting UD students with a drive and passion for helping others.
 At the end of the recruitment cycle, select student applicants will be invited to join the organization as probationary members.
 Applicants are neither required nor expected to have experience in EMS and students from all graduating classes will be considered for membership.